jeremy-miller/advent-of-code-2018-rust/README.md

 To build all executables: `cargo build`

 ## Run
-To generate an answer for a specific day: `cargo run day1_part1`
+To generate an answer for a specific day: `cargo run --bin day1_part1`